 Alumni Spotlights feature MHS Alumni who have been nominated by others for the work they are doing or how they impact their community.
 Nick Berry has been nominated for his collegiate endeavors and the bright future that awaits him.
 Warrior Nation cannot wait to see how he continues to excel!

 1. What activities, clubs, or organizations were you involved with during high school?

 MHS baseball, Strength and Conditioning Club, National Honor Society, Spanish National Honor Society, Mu Alpha Theta, Principal’s Cabinet.
 Every day after school I was either lifting weights or playing baseball.

 2. What were you best known for in high school?

-5. Any additional comments you would like to make to old classmates or the Warrior Nation community:
+7. Any advice you would like to give current MHS students or comments for the Warrior Nation community.

 I found that the best way to learn time management is to keep a busy schedule now, so things seem easier in the future.
 Also, try to set your priorities and allocate your time according to those priorities.

 Warrior's Word is a new addition to the top navigation tabs!
 The tab redirects you to the Warrior's Word website where you can get information on what is happening at MHS directly from students.

 "Updated on a monthly basis (first Monday of the month), Warriors Word is run by Muskego High School students of all grades.
 Our purpose is to inform, entertain, and educate our student body.
 We are always open to ideas, constructive feedback, and new members.
 We welcome club and sports members to write articles that represent their extracurricular club and/or sport.
 Our goal is for our messages to come across as positive, informative, and engaging."